 For further specialist information or to discuss points not covered here, you can contact the Europe Direct team at Avon and Bristol Law Centre: email@example.com or via their website.
 We recommend that you do so, as the position if there is no deal is very changeable at the moment.

 From March 2019 onwards:

-If you have applied for pre-settled or settled status and not received a response within the government’s designated services standards, you can contact Darren for support by emailing email@example.com or writing to Darren Jones MP, House of Commons, London, SW1A 0AA.
+If you have applied for pre-settled or settled status and not received a response within the government’s designated services standards, you can contact Darren (if you live in the constituency of Bristol North West) for support by emailing firstname.lastname@example.org or writing to Darren Jones MP, House of Commons, London, SW1A 0AA.